Narendra Modi: 2002 Gujarat violence

 Modi's personal involvement in the 2002 events has continued to be debated.
 During the riots, he said, "What is happening is a chain of action and reaction".
 Later in 2002, Modi said the way in which he had handled the media was his only regret regarding the episode.
 In March 2008, the Supreme Court of India reopened several cases related to the riots, including that of the Gulbarg Society massacre, and established a Special Investigation Team (SIT) to look into the issue.
 In response to a petition from Zakia Jafri, the widow of Ehsan Jafri, who was killed in the Gulbarg Society massacre, in April 2009, the court also asked the SIT to investigate Modi's complicity in the killings.
-The SIT questioned Modi in March 2010; in May, it presented to the court a report finding no evidence against him.
+The SIT questioned Modi in March 2010; in May, it presented to the court a report finding no evidence against him, causing widespread anger and disbelief among the country's Muslim communities.
 In July 2011, the court-appointed amicus curiae Raju Ramachandran submitted his final report to the court.
 Contrary to the SIT's position, Ramachandran said Modi could be prosecuted based on the available evidence.
 The Supreme Court sent the matter to the magistrate's court.
 The SIT examined Ramachandran's report, and in March 2012 submitted its final report, asking for the case to be closed.
 Zakia Jafri filed a protest petition in response.
 In December 2013, the magistrate's court rejected the protest petition, accepting the SIT's finding there was no evidence against Modi.
-In 2022, the Supreme Court dismissed a petition by Zakia Jafri in which she challenged the clean chit given to Modi in the riots by the SIT, and upheld previous rulings that no evidence against him was found.
+In 2022, the Supreme Court dismissed a petition by Zakia Jafri in which she challenged Modi's exoneration regarding the riots by the SIT, and upheld previous rulings that no evidence against him was found.